catppuccin/tmux/README.md

 ## 🐧 Usage

 There are this things on GitHub called "template repositories" which you can use as blueprints for a new repo.
-The problem with this is that it leaves a _small_ tag under the repos name that says "generated from <template>".
+The problem with this is that they leave a _small_ tag under the repos' name that says "generated from <template>".
 To avoid this follow these instructions:

 1. Create the repo and leave it empty
 2. Add this template as a remote: `git remote add template git@github.com:catppuccin/template.git`